compiledcode83/event-signal/README.md

 ```

 ## addListener(listener, scope, once)
 The trifecta — add a `listener` to the event signal instance, passing an optional `scope` object that will be `this` from inside the listener function, and optional `true` for `once` to automatically remove the listener after one call.

-Returns self.
+Returns the `EventSignal`.

 Param          | Type          | Description
 ---------------|---------------|---------------------------------------------------